skai111/db48x/doc/0-Overview.md

   you need to use `RCL` like for global variables.

 * Lists do not evaluate as programs by default, like on the HP28, but unlike on the HP48 and later HP models.
 This can be controlled using the `ListEvaluation` setting.
-Note that a list can be converted to a program using the `Cycle` command, which makes it easy to build programs from lists.
+Note that a list can be converted to a program using the `→Program` command, which makes it easy to build programs from lists.

 * The `case` statement can contain `when` clauses as a shortcut for the frequent combination of duplicating the value and testing against a reference.
 For example, `case dup "A" = then "Alpha" end` can be replaced with `case "A" when "Alpha" end`.

 * There are no _compiled local variables_.
-The a program like `→ ←x « Prog »`
+A program like `→ ←x « Prog »`
-  might perform incorrectly if `Prog` attempts to access `←x`.
+  may perform incorrectly if `Prog` attempts to access `←x`.
 Compiled local variables are a rather obscure feature with a very limited use, and might be replaced with true closures (which have a well-defined meaning) if there is enough demand.